A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: Numerical Results

 \subsection{Periodic slab}

 As mentioned in the introduction, \citeauthor{hudson_temperature_2008}~\cite{hudson_temperature_2008} showed that contours of the solution to the field aligned anisotropic diffusion equation can be used to reveal structure in the underlying magnetic field.
 We now seek to show qualitatively our code can extract these features also.
-To be in line with previous authors~\cite{hudson_temperature_2008,helander_heat_2022,paul_heat_2022,chacon_asymptotic-preserving_2014,drivas_distribution_2022} we will refer to the solution of the anisotropic diffusion equation here as the temperature.
-We use the field of \citeauthor{hudson_temperature_2008}~\cite{hudson_temperature_2008} as an example, since the field line Hamiltonian is used in a number of other papers related to the topic~\cite{helander_heat_2022,paul_heat_2022}.
+We use the field of \citeauthor{paul_heat_2022}~\cite{paul_heat_2022} as an example, since the field line Hamiltonian ensures $\bm{B}\cdot\bm{n}=0$ on the boundaries.
 First, specify the field line Hamiltonian by,

 where $m,n\in\mathbb{N}$.
 Treating the toroidal variable ($\zeta$) as time-like, the Hamiltonian system for this choice of $\chi$ is readily given by,